-An ice dam can form when water from melting snow re-freezes at the edge of your roofline.
-Without roof snow removal, the ice dam may grow large enough to prevent water from draining off the roof.
-The water can then back up underneath the roof shingles and make its way inside your home.
+You can help prevent serious damage to both the roof and inside of your home by minimizing the likelihood that an ice dam will develop, and by removing one as soon as you spot it.
+Ice dams can form when water from melting snow re-freezes at the edge of your roofline.
+Without roof snow removal, an ice dam may grow large enough to prevent water from draining off the roof.
+This water can then back up underneath roof shingles and make its way into your home.

-Look carefully at large icicles.
-If the icicles are confined to the gutters and there is no water trapped behind them, this does not indicate the presence of an ice dam.
-However, large icicles can pose a danger to people when they fall off.
-Try to safely knock the icicles off from the ground, making sure not to stand directly beneath them.
-If you cannot reach them safely from the ground, consider hiring a contractor to help.
+- Look carefully at the icicles around the exterior of your house.
+If they are confined to the gutters and there is no water trapped behind them, then an ice dam has likely not formed.
+Nonetheless, icicles can pose a danger to people when they fall off, so try to safely knock them down while standing on the ground, making sure not to stand directly beneath them.
+If you cannot safely reach them from the ground, consider hiring a contractor to help.

 - Check for water stains or moisture in the attic or around the tops of exterior walls on the top floor of your house.
 Stains and moisture may indicate that an ice dam has formed and water has penetrated the roof membrane.